 Recovery is different from simply being sober.
 While the marijuana withdrawal timeline is short, with symptoms fading in a few weeks, recovery lasts much longer.
 In fact, navigating new life challenges without your old habits to fall back on is the hardest part of sobriety.
 Marijuana rehab programs vary in length, but recovery doesn’t end when you leave our doors.
 It’s a lifelong process that can be sustained through attendance at support groups, keeping in contact with a sponsor, and other safeguards.
 At Footprints to Recovery, we’ll help you put all these things in place, so you have the best chance at a happy life without marijuana.

-What Happens When I Leave Footprints to Recovery?
+What Happens When I Leave Rehab?

 Leaving our structured programming does not mean you’re on your own.
 We know marijuana recovery takes time and support.
 That’s why we have programs available to support program alumni: